kasmoor620/Android-SDK_beta/README.md

 ### Step 5 - Run the project

-This project cannnot run in an Emulator, please run-it on your Android mobile ARM Device.
+This project cannot run in an Emulator, please run it on your Android mobile ARM Device.

 <p align="center">
 <img src="http://docs.weemo.com/img/android_run.png">